Funds have been carefully calculated (in CAD) to cover the full costs of:

 fact that I felt like a robot, not much emotion outside of that false happiness.

-When I turned sixteen, it was finally time for top surgery.
+Just when I turned 18, it was time for top surgery.
 With the Doctor I'd gotten referred to,

 it just so happened there was a spot that just opened up in a month for me to get the procedure.